 Visualize your meals.

-When you get your box, unpack it and group items that you want to put into a meal together.
+When you get your box, unpack it, grouping items that you want to put into a meal together.

 Keep in mind which vegetables might wilt or age faster than others when deciding which days you’ll make each meal.
-Decide which foods you’d like to cook and if there are others you’d prefer to eat raw.
+Think about which produce you’d like to cook and which you’d prefer to eat raw.

-Write down when you plan to use each produce item and what meals you’d like to prepare.
+Write down how and when you'll use each produce item, making a list of the meals you’d like to prepare.
 There are lots of great ways to convert the side of your refrigerator into an organizer.

 One easy tip is to put a magnetic dry erase board on your fridge and write out what produce you receive in your box each week.
 This will help you plan out your meals, and it also helps ensure that you don't forget about the broccoli or collard greens that might accidentally get pushed to the back of the fridge.